 The essence of the graduate centre is the research colloquium, at which all collegiates present their research on a regular basis.
 The research colloquium usually takes place during the lecture period.
 It is mandatory to participate at the colloquium regularly and to present one’s research.
 If collegiates cannot attend a session, they are expected to excuse themselves in advance.
 Repeated unexcused absence can lead to collegiates losing their full membership status, at the discretion of the representatives.

-Additional to the mandatory research colloquium, the graduate centre offers regular Peer Support Group (PSG) meetings.
+Additional to the mandatory research colloquium, the graduate centre offers Peer Support Group (PSG) meetings on demand.
 During these informal meetings, collegiates can exchange experiences, discuss their research with each other, jointly develop new ideas and support each other when facing challenges.

 Collegiates are encouraged to propose and organise further guest talks and events that complement the qualification programme, e.g. on academic best practice and career advancement.